Last Updated on December 17, 2022 by Tabraiz

-Orthokeratology, a non-surgical procedure, can effectively correct vision in both adults and children.
+Orthokeratology, a non-surgical procedure, can effectively correct vision in children.

 Night orthokeratological lenses are used to restore vision by gently altering the cornea’s shape while you sleep.
 This means you can ditch your reading lenses and contact lenses for good!

 Myopia, hyperopia, and even astigmatism are all treatable with OK therapy.

 The ophthalmologist is the one who ultimately decides whether or not to schedule OK therapy.
 Qualified optician optometrist uses eye examination results to recommend orthokeratological lenses.